Skip to Main Content

 Coastal Views and Vineyard Setting

 The Barn is as much about the landscape as the room itself.
 Coastal light fills the space, and vineyard views frame the Sta.
 Rita Hills' distinctive microclimate.
-Outdoor terraces invite guests to take in the scenery, linking the architecture to the natural world.
+Outdoor areas invite guests to take in the scenery, linking the architecture to the natural world.
 The design echoes the philosophy of The Hilt and Jonata: the tasting should tell you something about the land, the climate, and the wines.

 Conclusion: A Focused Wine Tasting Experience